Chart Color Schemes

 Clapham has a typical household mix, with a higher-than-average median household size

-Family households comprise 76.4% of all households, including 40.2% couples with children, 25.6% couples without children, and 10.3% single parent families.
-Non-family households account for 23.6%, with lone person households at 20.5% and group households making up 2.9%.
-The median household size is 2.7 people, larger than the Greater Adelaide average of 2.6.
+Family households account for 76.4% of all households, including 40.2% couples with children, 25.6% couples without children, and 10.3% single parent families.
+Non-family households make up the remaining 23.6%, with lone person households at 20.5% and group households comprising 2.9%.
+The median household size is 2.7 people, which is larger than the Greater Adelaide average of 2.6.

 Frequently Asked Questions - Households